Mutaba Health Clinic, 2015

 An ‘ART’ lab

 This was established in 2018 with USAID money funding to serve those who are diagnosed with HIV.
 Of those tested at the clinic, 8/10 individuals are found HIV positive, meaning this expansion is invaluable.

 The Mutaba Health Clinic owns the entire plot, leaving room for further expansion.

 20 young people now have new skills and new opportunities.
-After a recent independent impact study, we have found that 80% of our graduate trainees are active in construction in some way or another a year after their training.
+After our 2017 independent impact study, we have found that 80% of our graduate trainees are active in construction in some way or another a year after their training.